Jade-Jones-dev/sofa-website/README.md

 - Name: Jade Jones
 - GitHub: [@Jade-Jones-dev](https://github.com/Jade-Jones-dev)

-Thank you for your interest in the Sofa Website project
+Thank you for your interest in the Sofa Website project!
+We hope you find it useful and look forward to your contributions.